Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Introduction

 \section{Introduction}

-Knowledge Distillation (KD) is a widely-accepted approach to the problem of model compression and acceleration, which has received sustained attention from both the academic and industrial research communities \cite{gou2021knowledge,ozkara2021quped,stanton2021does,he2020group}.
-The goal of KD is to extract knowledge from a cumbersome model or an ensemble of models, known as the teacher, and use it as supervision to guide the training of lightweight models, known as the student.
-KD has been widely applied to various scenarios \cite{bergmann2020uninformed,pan2020spatio,aguilar2020knowledge}.
-Most recent research regards feature maps from intermediate layers as knowledge to train the student.
-Although the performance of feature-based and relation-based KD is higher than the response-based methods, they require access to the source model as well as extra computation and storage.
+Knowledge Distillation (KD) is a widely accepted approach to the problem of model compression and acceleration, which has received sustained attention from both the academic and industrial research communities \cite{gou2021knowledge,ozkara2021quped,stanton2021does,he2020group}.
+The goal of KD is to extract knowledge from a cumbersome model or an ensemble of models, known as the teacher, and use it as supervision to guide the training of lightweight models, known as the student \cite{bergmann2020uninformed,pan2020spatio,aguilar2020knowledge}.
+In the application of KD, privacy protection has always been a very concerning issue for researchers and users, which not only refers to the privacy of user data but also includes the model copyright of cloud service providers.

-Differently, in federated-learning where the source model is blind (\emph{source-blind KD}), the server hosts a teacher model whose internal structure and composition, connections between layers, and parameters are all invisible to edge devices.
-As shown in Fig. \ref{fig:intro}, they only host a lightweight student model and send query samples to the teacher model for heavy-duty inferences.
-Since data from edge devices do not have labeled targets, it is difficult to assign ground-truth labels.
-Response-based KD methods \cite{hinton2015distilling,zhao2022decoupled} have the natural property of hiding models.
-However, existing approaches are built on similar paradigms such as logits mimicking \cite{ba2014deep}, logit-distribution alignment \cite{xu2017training}, \emph{etc}.
-They only utilize logit-level knowledge that will reduce the robustness and generalizability \cite{xu2017training,fang2021mosaicking}.
+Black-Box Knowledge Distillation (B2KD) is a problem posed in the process of cloud-to-edge model compression \cite{orekondy2019knockoff,wang2020neural,wang2021zero}.
+The cloud server hosts a teacher model whose internal structure and composition, connections between layers, model parameters, and gradients used for back-propagation are all invisible and unavailable to edge devices, as shown in Fig.~\ref{fig:intro}.
+Due to resource limitations, the edge device can only host a lightweight student model.
+At the same time, low-quality and unlabeled local data cannot be used to train a reliable deep neural network.
+As a result, it must rely on sending query samples to the APIs of cloud servers for heavy inference \cite{tramer2016stealing}.

+In practice, B2KD faces some key challenges. (a) Cloud servers and edge devices should maintain limited data exchange due to Internet latency and bandwidth constraints, as well as charges for the amount of queried data or API usage time. (b) In some cases, for query samples, these APIs only provide indexes or semantic tags for the category with the highest probability (\emph{i.e.}, hard responses), rather than probability vectors for all possible classes (\emph{i.e.}, soft responses). (c) Because users refuse to send sensitive data to cloud servers, the distribution gap between local and cloud data is difficult to measure, making the distilled student model inaccurate in the application.